crawl/crawl/crawl-ref/docs/crawl_manual.rst

   approach, remembering those who they once served.

   Barachians' most remarkable trait is their grossly overmuscled legs, which allow them to leap great distances.
-When not leaping, they are somewhat slow-moving, and the long sight-lines that their heritage creates can be a major disadvantage, but they can master almost any skill.
+They can be seen and attacked from a great distance, but can do the same in return.
+When not leaping, they are somewhat slow-moving, but they can master almost any skill.

 Octopodes
   These land-capable relatives of common octopuses can move about as fast as